thinkshout/thinkshout/work/01-lac.md

 components:
   - section:
     title: Discovery
-    column1: [img-path-here]
-    column2: |
+    column1: |
       The LAC curates hundreds of unique historical sites across Los Angeles and we knew that each, in turn, would need to be highlighted in a way that both excited their constituents and encouraged them to visit the locations.
+    column2:
   - section:
     title: Strategy
     column1: |
       We worked with outside consultants to introduce the RedHen CRM and Salesforce module to integrate with the site’s Salesforce CRM, and each historical location was treated with its own “microsite,” providing a robust presentation for each point of interest.
-    column2: [img-path-here]
+    column2:
   - section:
     title: Mapping
-    column1: [img-path-here]
-    column2: |
+    column1: |
       Mapping was an integral part of their new design and we knew we needed to knock it out of the park.
 Knowing this, we developed Mapbox and Leaflet tools to allow for custom, intelligent mapping throughout the site.
+    column2:
   - section:
     title: Implementation
     column1: |
       To deliver on the user goals, our team developed a fluid, mobile-friendly site that facilitated education centered around several historical locations, which served as landing platforms for content types like Tours and Architects.
-    column2: [img-path-here]
+    column2:
 results:
   bullet1: 5542 tickets sold in seven months
   bullet2: The LAC went from multiple web platforms to just two (Drupal and Salesforce)